 StackPath offers custom EdgeRules with every CDN Site.
-EdgeRules allows users toa great amount of flexibility for users to customize the behavior of the StackPath CDN.
+EdgeRules provide users a great amount of flexibility to customize the behavior of the StackPath CDN.
 EdgeRules trigger upon receiving a request that matches the rules' specific conditions.

 EdgeRules occur only on CDN requests, the EdgeRule response is added before the request is processed by the StackPath WAF, so every CDN EdgeRule will work in tandem to the WAF if both are in use.

 1. Log in to the StackPath control panel.

 2. Navigate to the CDN Site the EdgeRule will be created for.

 4. Within this tab, the StackPath EdgeRules Presets and any rules created are available.

 5. Select Add Custom Rule to create a new rule